adobe/styleguide/opensource/doc-style.md

 technical writing."
 Technical documentation should read like the explanations of a friendly, helpful experienced co-worker that you just reached out to via chat.

+Content on Adobe I/O should be written as if passed in a conversation “from developer to developer”.

+Imagine Adobe I/O as the helpful colleague in the office next door, who is always willing to explain, but never condescending, who always has an answer, but never makes you feel like she knows it better, who  can always find humor in a difficult situation, but never avoids the hard questions.

+Put the user first, the developer second, the technology third – our technology does not matter, what matters is what **you** can do with it for *your user*.

 ### Metaphor and Figurative Language

 One exception to the "don’t write directly for ESL" rule is to avoid the use of